emberjs/rfcs/text/0860-ember-data-request-service.md

 Requests are fulfilled by handlers.
-A handler receives the request context as well as a `next` function with which to pass along a request to the next handler if they so choose.
+A handler receives the request context as well as a `next` function with which to pass along a request to the next handler if it so chooses.

 If a handler calls `next`, it receives a `Future` which resolves to a `StructuredDocument` that it can then compose how it sees fit with its own response.